-T.2.18 Mechanically Attached Roll Hoop Bracing
+F.5.10 Mechanically Attached Roll Hoop Bracing

-- T.2.18.1 Roll Hoop bracing may be mechanically attached. - a.
-The threaded fasteners used to secure non permanent joints are Critical Fasteners, see T.10.2 and T.10.3.
-Additional requirements apply in T.2.18.5 and T.2.18.7 below - b.
+- F.5.10.1 When Roll Hoop Bracing is mechanically attached: - a.
+The threaded fasteners used to secure non permanent joints are Critical Fasteners, see T.8.2.
+Additional requirements apply in F.5.10.5 and F.5.10.7 - b.
 No spherical rod ends are allowed. - c.
-The attachment holes in the lugs, the attached bracing and the sleeves and tubes must be a close fit with the pin or bolt. - T.2.18.2 Any non permanent joint at either end must be either a double lug joint or a sleeved butt joint
+The attachment holes in the lugs, the attached bracing and the sleeves and tubes must be a close fit with the pin or bolt. - F.5.10.2 Any non permanent joint at the end(s) must be a double lug joint or a sleeved butt joint